 Assessing Cybersecurity Risks

-- Inherent Risk – Level of risk prior to taking into consideration any mitigating factors like controls.
-Alternatively, the current level of risk (including current mitigating factors) but prior to any additional mitigation efforts.
+• Inherent Risk – Level of risk prior to taking into consideration any mitigating factors like controls.
+Alternatively, this may be the current level of risk (including current mitigating factors) prior to any additional mitigation efforts.

 Conducting Basic Risk Assessments

 To determine the calculation used to assess cybersecurity risks, an organization must determine what considerations or factors will be included in the assessment.
+A risk assessment matrix applied to each risk can be helpful at this stage.
 Two of the most commonly-used scoring factors are Likelihood and Impact.
 AuditBoard’s CrossComply solution also uses Strength of Controls to determine residual risk.

-- Likelihood – what is the likelihood that a risk will manifest?
+• Likelihood – what is the likelihood of a risk manifesting?

 Additional scoring considerations used in AuditBoard’s CrossComply solution include what is known as the CIA Triad (NIST SP 800-16):

-- Integrity – the quality of an IT system that reflects the logical correctness and reliability of the operating system; the logical completeness of the hardware and software that implements the protection mechanisms; and the consistency of the data structures and occurrence of the stored data.
+• Integrity – the quality of an IT system reflects the logical correctness and reliability of the operating system; the logical completeness of the hardware and software that implements the protection mechanisms; and the consistency of the data structures and occurrence of the stored data.

 The CIA Triad is used to determine the overall likelihood and impact of each risk for both inherent and residual risk.
 Scores are calculated by using the following considerations: